anaoktaa/datepicker/README.md

-Simple react datepicker for flight needed.
+Simple datepicker created with react and styled components for flight application needs.